 This section explains the criteria that HUD will use to select projects for participation under the Demonstration.

 Initial Application Period (CLOSED).
-As required under the RAD statute, HUD first conducted an initial competition period to ensure that awards were made to PHAs of various sizes and across geographies.
+As required under the RAD Statute, HUD first conducted an initial competition period to ensure that awards were made to PHAs of various sizes and across geographies.
 HUD created target pools for awards based on PHA size and in four Census regions and made awards pursuant to those target pools.
 This initial application period opened on September 24, 2012 (60 days after the initial version of this Notice was issued) and closed on October 24, 2012 (30 days after the initial application period opened).

-Second Application Period.
-The Second Application Period commenced on October 25, 2012 and closes 30 days following the publication of this Notice.
-All applications submitted during the Initial Application Period compete on a first-come, first-serve basis, where HUD issues a PHA an award for any Application that meets all eligibility criteria and that was received while HUD had available authority under the statutory cap.
+Second Application Period (CLOSED).
+The Second Application Period commenced on October 25, 2012 and closed on July 27, 2015.
+All applications submitted during the Second Application Period compete on a first-come, first-serve basis, where HUD issues a PHA an award for any Application that meets all eligibility criteria and that was received while HUD had available authority under the statutory cap.

 Third Application Period.
-The Third Application Period commences 30 days following the publication of this Notice.
-During this period, for all applications that meet all eligibility criteria, HUD will utilize the Priority Categories below to issue CHAPs or to determine the Application’s placement on the waiting list.
+The Third Application Period commenced on July 28, 2015.
+For all applications that meet all eligibility criteria during the Third Application Period, HUD uses Priority Categories to issue CHAPs or to determine the Application’s placement on the waiting list.
+The Priority Categories in effect at the time of the issuance of the CHAP apply in each instance.
+The pre-existing six Priority Categories are being consolidated into two Priority Categories and commencing 30 days following the publication of this Notice, for all applications that meet all eligibility criteria, HUD will utilize the Priority Categories below.
 HUD will review each Application in the order in which it is received and rank each qualified application, first by the Priority Category in which it falls and then by the date the Application was submitted.
-At the end of each calendar month, HUD will award CHAPs beginning with the highest ranked applications, up until the point at which issuing an additional award would exceed the statutory cap.
+At the end of each calendar month, HUD will reserve units beginning with the highest ranked applications, up until the point at which issuing an additional award would exceed the statutory cap.
 If in any given month a qualified application cannot be awarded because HUD has reached its available authority under the statutory cap, the application will be placed on the waiting list.
 Its position on the waiting list will be determined first by the priority category in which it falls and then by the date the Application was submitted.
+While a waiting list has formed, a PHA may submit a Letter of Interest as described in Section 1.9 in lieu of an Application that would serve to reserve a project or portfolio’s position on the waiting list subject to future submission of a RAD Application.

-In addition to completing all required fields in the RAD Application, PHAs must also clearly indicate with their Application submission if the project meets any of the Priority Categories and for Category #ii and #iii provide supporting evidence.
+In addition to completing all required fields in the RAD Application, PHAs must also clearly indicate with their Application submission if the project meets any of the Priority Categories and must provide supporting evidence if claiming priority under Section 1.11.C.1(i).
 For applications that are placed on the waiting list, a PHA may contact HUD to amend its application to modify the Priority Category in which a project would be classified.

 Priority Categories.
-HUD is establishing the following six priority categories for the purpose of the Third Application Period.
+HUD is establishing the following priority categories for the purpose of the Third Application Period.

+High investment applications, specifically:

 Applications or Multi-phase Applications that will redevelop physically or functionally obsolete housing as evidenced by proposals involving:

 Full or partial demolition of the existing project, with new construction that includes tax credit only units and/or market rate units;

-Full or partial demolition of the existing project, with new construction; or
+Full or partial demolition of the existing project, with new construction;

-Choice Neighborhoods Implementation grant that HUD has awarded to the subject property
+Choice Neighborhoods Implementation grant that HUD has awarded to the subject property; or